dannyHallo/cpp-playground/checklist.md

 - [x] explicit constructor:
       only useful for single parameter constructor, since only single parameter constructor can be used as implicit conversion.

+- [x] virtual functions:
+      used to infer this type of class can be overwrited by derived classes pure virtual functions: virtual void f() = 0;
+      classes containing pure virtual functions are abstruct classes, these classes cannot be instantiated. it must be overwritten in its derived classes.

 - [ ] polymorphism

 - [ ] move constructor